Alzheimer’s Care and Memory Support Services in NJ

 TAPESTRIES MEMORY CARE -Alzheimers and Dementia Care with a Focus on Quality of Life

-Worldwide, the number of people with dementia is currently estimated at 35.6 million, and is projected to double every 20 years.
-In response to the increasing need for memory care services, the United Methodist Communities has established memory support residences in four of its full service communities.
+Alzheimer’s, a brain disorder and the most common form of dementia, robs people of their intellectual abilities and daily functioning.
+Nationwide, the number of people with dementia is currently estimated at 5.7 million, and is projected to double every 20 years.
+A global aging population coupled with the fact that someone develops Alzheimer’s every 65 seconds, will have far-reaching effects in the 21st century, bringing both challenges and opportunities.
+In response to the increasing need for memory care services, United Methodist Communities has established Tapestries Memory Care.

 Families Dealing with Alzheimer’s Disease

 The progressive nature of dementia can take a toll both emotionally and physically on families who may not be well equipped to deal with the increasing level of demands.
-The next best thing to a cure for Alzheimer’s is a program of regular stimulation, mental and physical exercise and medication if necessary, which can dramatically slow the degradation of cognitive function and in some cases even improve these functions.
+Caregivers typically experience increased stress and decreased wellness, calling for self-care and often, considering all the available options for their loved ones.